- Home ››

 As populations grow and the cost of purchasing vehicles falls, the end result is an increase in the number of vehicles that are on the road.
 Add to this a population with increasing disposable income and the increased purchasing of goods requiring delivery, and roads in many countries are reaching their limits with regards to the capacity for vehicles on them.
 Not only are there congestion issues with so many vehicles wanting to use the roads, but those ones powered by traditional combustion engines will produce toxic exhaust gases which are damaging to the health of both people and the environment alike.

 As far as people are concerned, fumes from harmful gases such as carbon monoxide given out of a vehicle exhaust pipe can cause health issues such as headaches and sickness when breathed in, and can even cause death if the area is not well ventilated.
+Because the gas is odourless, it is very difficult to detect without a carbon monoxide alarm before symptoms begin to appear.

 The harmful effects on the environment also impact the health of people too along with that of other living creatures.
 Combustion engine exhausts emit gases such as carbon dioxide which are greenhouse gases and so contribute towards global warming.
 The combustion process also means solid particulates like soot are released which can coat plant leaves and diminish, or prevent entirely, photosynthesis which is essential for the plant to survive.
 Some particulates can be deposited on the soil and washed into streams and rivers where they pollute the water, not only impacting the health of fish and other aquatic creatures living in the water, but also getting into the bodies of creatures drinking that water which can impact their immune systems and cause other health problems for them.
 For much more detailed information about how car pollution can affect the health of people and the environment visit this informative page.